-The appearing slider control element allows you to set the displayed area interactively:
+The appearing control element allows you to set the displayed area interactively:

 Drag the left white arrow to the right, then drag the right white arrow to the left, and then move the area by dragging the gray area in between.

-These control element to modify scales, especially the slider, are used in many places.
-It therefore pays off to practice its use a few times.
+The control element to modify scales is used in many places.
+It therefore pays to practice its use a few times.